 What is CWD?

 Chronic Wasting Disease (CWD) is a naturally occurring disease of the brain and nervous system in deer, elk, and moose.
 CWD belongs to the family of transmissible spongiform encephalopathies (TSE) that attacks the brain of deer and elk, producing small lesions on the brain that eventually result in death.
 The body condition of animals that contract CWD tends to deteriorate before death.
-The currently is no treatment for deer that contract CWD and is invariably fatal to the animal.
+There currently is no treatment for deer that contract CWD and it is invariably fatal to the animal.
 No cases of human infection have been associated with CWD.
-Since 2002, the Division has collected 5,961 CWD samples from deer harvested in Delaware and none have been positive for the disease (results from the samples collected during the 2013/14 season were still pending at the time this publication was printed).
+Since 2002, the Division has collected 6,549 CWD samples from deer harvested in Delaware and none have been positive for the disease (results from the samples collected during the 2014/15) season were still pending at the time this publication was printed).

 Delaware Laws Concerning CWD